MaslowCommunityGarden/Original-Maslow-Sled-Design/BOM.md

-The original brackets to build this sled design are avaiable in the maslow store here: [http://www.maslowcnc.com/store/chain-bracket-l-bracket](http://www.maslowcnc.com/store/chain-bracket-l-bracket)
+The original brackets to build this sled design are avaiable in the maslow store [here](http://www.maslowcnc.com/store/chain-bracket-l-bracket)